deepakkk3/Web-Application-Penetration/SQL-Injection/README.md

     The first example is very simple.
 It shows, how an attacker can use an SQL Injection vulnerability to go around application security and authenticate as the administrator.

-  The following script is pseudocode executed on a web server.
-It is a simple example of authenticating with a username and a password.
+  The Following Script Is Pseudocode Executed On A Web Server.It Is A Simple Example Of Authenticating With A 'Username' And A 'Password'.
-  The example database has a table named users with the following columns: username and password.
+  The Example Database Has A Table Named 'users' with the following columns: "Username And Password".

     # Define POST variables
       uname = request.POST['username']